 But more than that, the point is to eliminate the possibility of your own liability in the incident.
 All of our suggestions are meant to minimize your own liability, and transfer it entirely to the negligent party.

 Instead of using "accident," which can backfire and make it sound like your mistake, we chose "incident," leaving culpability out of the picture entirely.

 Instead of "blaming" another person, we made them "culpable" and "negligent," defining them as the legal cause of your injuries.

 And instead of "blame," which leaves your claims in the realm of speculation, we moved them into the world of facts by using declarative statements that clearly described someone else's negligence.

-But again, you should refrain from speaking with a negligent property owner until you’ve consulted an experienced slip and fall lawyer.
-If you feel like you need to, use the tools we’ve described to keep your claim alive.
+But again, you should refrain from speaking with a negligent property owner until you've consulted an experienced New York injury lawyer.
+If you feel like you need to, use the tools we've described to keep your claim alive.

 Continue reading: Can You Be Liable For Causing An Unintentional Slip & Fall?